Date enacted or revised:

 Note: In accordance with Louisiana Records Retention Schedule, applications from candidates not selected for the position must be kept on file in the departmental or dean’s office for 3 years.

 The job expectations, annual performance review policies and procedures, and terms of every appointment to the academic staff will be stated in writing and a copy will be supplied to the prospective faculty/staff member by the dean/department head prior to the employment start date.
 Any subsequent changes in the terms of appointment must be approved by the provost and stated in writing and a copy provided to the faculty member.
 All faculty members should be informed of the web location for information pertinent to University employment as well as University, college, and departmental operating policies and procedures.

 Personnel file documentation related to employment and benefits is maintained in the Office of Human Resources and Student Employment.
-Personnel file contents such as official transcripts, certifications, letters of recommendation, hiring process documentation, letters of appointment, etc. are maintained in the Office of Academic and Student Affairs.
+Personnel file contents such as official transcripts, certifications, letters of recommendation, hiring process documentation, letters of appointment, etc. are maintained in the Office of Academic Affairs and Enrollment Management.

 - All faculty, regardless of rank, must meet academic qualifications according to the Faculty Credentialing Policy and SACSCOC guidelines.

 - Instructor or visiting assistant, associate, or professor ranks are non-tenure track faculty appointments.

 - Tenure track faculty appointments begin at the assistant professor level unless approval to appoint at the associate professor rank is obtained from the provost.
 The University’s established criteria for academic rank will be applied in making initial appointments.
 It is generally expected that a minimum of 6 years of probationary service at McNeese will be served in one rank prior to eligibility for tenure or promotion to the next higher rank.
 Only under compelling circumstances are exceptions allowed.